Santr1na/apiGame/README.md

 # Multi-Source Games API

-A comprehensive games API that aggregates data from multiple sources instead of relying solely on IGDB.
-This API combines data from RAWG, Giant Bomb, Steam Store, and TheGamesDB to provide comprehensive game information.
+A comprehensive games API that aggregates data from multiple sources with IGDB as the primary source.
+This API combines data from IGDB, RAWG, Giant Bomb, Steam Store, and TheGamesDB to provide comprehensive game information with optimized data prioritization.

 ## 🚀 Key Features